toukubo/new_os/Teams/Developers/Workflow/branching_development_conventions.md

 [ common ] branch, environment,hostname conventions

-## basecamp7s project name is project id.
+## basecamp project name == project id.
-the name of the project, in basecamp, for the development related project, is the id string. we should keep using this as id string. sl.ht

-## do not shorten and omit for the id and those string in this document.
-e.g. no dev no stg but development, staging, production. no front but frontend
+if we have "api" development project in basecamp, it is project id.

+## we use auto-linking
+for documentation, we use a lot of automations and linking, so this project ids, branches, etc should be kept automatically.

+### No shortening/omit.
+e.g. no "front", but "frontend" if it using this string as project name

 ## repository and branching conventions
 basecamp project.name == project id == repository.name